hdkatta1/Module1-Challenge/README.md

 * The business impact of KOHO so far has been significant.
 Since its launch in 2017, the company has grown rapidly, with over 350,000 users and over $4 billion in transactions processed.
 KOHO has also been recognized as one of Canada's fastest-growing fintech companies, with several awards and accolades to its name.However, due to recession in 2023, KOHO has recently reduced its workforce by 14%, a move that is in line with other technology companies that are downsizing due to challenging market conditions.

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
 * KOHO is a company in the personal finance domain, and its success can be measured using several key metrics.
 These metrics include user acquisition, user engagement, revenue, customer retention, and funding.

 In terms of user acquisition, KOHO has acquired over 350,000 users since its launch, which is impressive considering the highly competitive nature of the fintech industry.
 User engagement is another important metric, and KOHO has a highly engaged user base, with users checking their accounts an average of 11 times per day, which is well above the industry average.

-Revenue is a critical metric for measuring a company's financial success, and while KOHO has not disclosed its revenue figures, the company has stated that it has seen significant revenue growth in recent years, driven by its cashback rewards program and other products.

 Customer retention is another important metric, and KOHO has a strong track record in this area.
 The company has a low churn rate, indicating that users are satisfied with the product and are likely to continue using it.

+Revenue is a critical metric for measuring a company's financial success, and while KOHO has not disclosed its revenue figures, the company has stated that it has seen significant revenue growth in recent years, driven by its cashback rewards program and other products.
+According to some sources KOHO's annual revenue may range from $100M to $200M as of december 2022.

+Last but not least, Traffic and Engagement Analysis.
+KOHO has 532.8K visitors monthly.

 Based on these metrics, KOHO is performing well relative to its competitors in the same domain with steady user growth and high levels of customer satisfaction.
 While the digital banking space in Canada is becoming increasingly crowded, KOHO's commitment to transparency and accessibility has helped it stand out from the competition.